stgm/scientific-programming-1/41 Statistics/30 FittingPython/10 FittingPython.md

 #### Fitting in Python: f(x) = ax+ b (2 degrees of freedom)

 If, instead of a constant function, you'd want to fit a linear function $$f(x) = ax+b$$ and you want to `print` the results, then you only have to adjust the code in 2 locations.
-The location where you define the funciton that you fit to and the location where you print the results to the screen.
+The location where you define the function that you fit to and the location where you print the results to the screen.
 Go ahead an find them.

     # import the module that contains the fit-tool
     from scipy.optimize import curve_fit